 Registration is not required; all are welcome.
 For more information on CIDER and our Sessions, please visit our website:

 Please note that it is important to set up your system prior to the event.
 Make sure your Mac or PC is equipped with a microphone and speakers, so that you can use the audio functionality built into the conferencing software.
 The Adobe Connect platform may require an update to your Flash Player; allow time for this update by joining the session 10 minutes prior to the scheduled presentation.

-CIDER sessions are brought to you by the Centre for Distance Education, Athabasca University: Canada's Open University and leader in professional online education, with additional support from UNESCO.
+CIDER sessions are brought to you by the Centre for Distance Education, Athabasca University: Canada's Open University and leader in professional online education.